 A suitably qualified Environmental Auditor is to be appointed, at the expense of the applicant, to undertake audits of compliance with the EMPr.
-An operational audit must be undertaken 6 months after the EA has been granted.
+An operational audit must be undertaken 6 months after the development becomes operational.
 A follow-up operational audit must be undertaken 5 years after the EA has been granted.